tuyenshares/personal-website/content/post/imbalanced-dataset-sampling/index.md

 ...

-You can find the full Jupyter notebook in my data analytics repository [here](https://tuyenshares.github.io/).
+You can find the full version of my [Jupyter notebook for the stroke prediction project](https://github.com/tuyenshares/predicting_stroke) in my data analytics repository [here](https://tuyenshares.github.io/).